FacebookLinkedInTwitterEmail

 To obtain psychologist licensing in Tennessee, applicants must meet the state’s criteria:

-• Graduate from an American Psychological Association-accredited or comparably accredited doctoral program.
+• check-circle Graduate from an American Psychological Association-accredited or comparably accredited doctoral program.

-• Complete 3,800 hours of supervised experience, half of which must be postdoctoral.
+• check-circle Complete 3,800 hours of supervised experience, half of which must be postdoctoral.

-• Pass Tennessee's open-book Ethics and Jurisprudence examination.
+• check-circle Pass Tennessee’s open-book Ethics and Jurisprudence examination.

-• Provide three letters of recommendation and two signed passport photos.
+• check-circle Provide three letters of recommendation and two signed passport photos.

 Demand for Psychology in Tennessee